The Early Days of Pogo CarShare (Communauto Alberta)

 From what we have seen, Pogo is on the right path to success.
 Pogo does not limit themselves to following carsharing best practices, but instead uses it as inspiration to be even better.
 Pogo understands the need to grow along changing consumer demands, and with that, they have identified opportunities to expand their service offering.

 Most importantly, Pogo CarShare only began developing complementary service features when the core of their business was seamless and well-adapted in the marketplace.
-This approach allowed them to gain the support they needed when launching new options like “Front Door Service”, which gives members the opportunity to have a vehicle dropped off at a convenient location.
+This approach allowed them to gain the support they needed when launching new options like “Front Door Service”.
+It gives members the opportunity to have a vehicle dropped off at a convenient location.
 Pogo is also currently beta testing a “Monthly Plan” offer, which provides unlimited trips when paying a monthly subscription fee.

 The Future of Pogo Carshare